GSA/digitalgov.gov/content/about/contribute.md

 ---
 Digital.gov provides guidance on building better digital services in government.
 Do you have a case study or success story to share?
 Did your team recently accomplish something noteworthy?

-We’re always on the lookout for contributions from our community members.
-Keep reading for more information on the requirements and how to contribute.
+We’re always on the lookout for ideas from our [community members](https://digital.gov/communities/).

-{{< box color="light-blue" >}}
-**Contribution requirements**
+## How to contribute content and events

+Agency stories are an important tool to empower and support colleagues who are working to improve digital content.
+Digital.gov gathers ideas and expertise from across the federal government and shares that information with thousands of community members, readers, and event attendees.

+### 1. Check if you are eligible to contribute.

-**Who:** We welcome insights and expertise from folks across all levels of experience.
-You must belong to at least one Digital.gov community and be a federal employee or contractor with a .gov or .mil email.
+We welcome ideas and expertise from folks across all levels of experience.
+You must belong to at least one Digital.gov community and be a federal employee or contractor with an official government email.
+In most cases, this is a .gov or .mil account.
 Federal employees must have approval from their supervisors for all work submitted to Digital.gov.
-Federal contractors must have approval from their federal product manager, COR, or both.
+Federal contractors must have approval from their federal product manager, Contracting Officer’s Representative, or both.
 We cannot accept promotional content or pitches from the public.

-**What:** You can contribute to content, events, or both.
-And if you’re not ready to take that big of a leap, there are plenty of other ways to contribute.

-**When:** We accept contributions on a rolling basis.

-**Why:** We will share your story with tens of thousands of community members, readers, and event attendees.
-You and your team deserve the recognition!

-**How:** Email digitalgov@gsa.gov to submit your ideas.
-{{< /box >}}

-## How to contribute content and events

-### Web content

-Agency stories are an important tool to empower and support colleagues who are working “in the trenches” to improve digital content.

-Email [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) to submit your ideas for web content.
-We will review your ideas and provide feedback, prioritizing the ideas that best align with our mission and audience.
-We will also share an easy-to-follow content template with you.
-You’ll have a few weeks to write the content and submit it to us.
-Then, our editorial team will copy edit the content and publish it on Digital.gov and related channels.

-* [Resources](https://digital.gov/resources/): Submit a 300- to 500-word guidance document, checklist, toolkit, style guide, or other similar resource to help agencies improve their digital content.

-* [Blog posts](https://digital.gov/news/): Submit a newsworthy 500- to 750-word article to share a case study, success story, or challenge you faced while working to make federal digital services better for the public.

-Want to request a content update, report a bug, or suggest a feature?
-Use the green "New Issue" button on [our GitHub Issues page](https://github.com/GSA/digitalgov.gov/issues).
-When filling out the issue, apply any relevant labels (in the right column), and be sure to:

-1. include the URL of the page
-2. describe the issue or request
+### 2. Make sure your contribution aligns with our users’ needs.

+Not sure what to share?
+Digital.gov focuses on creating content with direct and actionable connections to digital services.
+We are looking for ideas that will help generalists, technologists, and teams in the federal government create world-class digital experiences.
+You can find examples of recent case studies and stories in our [blogs](https://digital.gov/news/) and on our [resource](https://digital.gov/resources/) pages.

+If you’re interested in pitching an event, check out our [video archive of past events](https://youtube.com/@DigitalGov).
+You can also explore our [guidelines for Digital.gov event presenters](https://digital.gov/resources/guidelines-for-digital-gov-event-presenters/).

+### 3. Write and share your pitch.

+Write a 3-5 sentence summary of your idea and the content type you have in mind, like a blog or an event.
+Email this pitch to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov).

+If you’re submitting an event, you can also use our [event submission form](https://feedback.gsa.gov/jfe/form/SV_1MS3YC4dieV8WQm).

+### 4. Digital.gov’s editorial team reviews the pitch.

+We accept and review pitches on a rolling basis.
+Our team will look at your idea to determine the right format or event type, relevance to our audience, and match to our mission and goals.

+### 5. Work with our content strategists and editors to produce the content or event.

+If your pitch is accepted, we’ll work with you to produce the content.
+This can include interviewing relevant stakeholders, editing for style and voice, and making sure it is reviewed by subject matter experts.
+We aim to publish written content within 6 to 8 weeks from the time work begins.
+Most events are held 8 to 12 weeks after they are proposed.

 {{< box color="light-gray" >}}
 **Did you know?** Digital.gov follows the [Associated Press (AP) Stylebook](https://www.apstylebook.com/) and [general plain language guidance](https://www.plainlanguage.gov/).
 When we make edits, it’s to ensure the content reaches and engages our audience.
 View our full [Digital.gov Style Guide](https://digital.gov/style-guide/).
 {{< /box >}}

-### Informational events

-[Digital.gov events](https://digital.gov/events/) highlight the work federal employees are doing across government to improve digital services and provides a range of free events — from huddles to webinars to summits — for people and teams across the federal government.

-Email [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) to volunteer to present or moderate at an event.
-You can also submit ideas for event topics in the [Digital.gov event submission form](https://feedback.gsa.gov/jfe/form/SV_1MS3YC4dieV8WQm).
-Speakers must be federal employees or federal contractors presenting along with their federal counterparts.
-Read our [Guidelines for Digital.gov event presenters](https://digital.gov/resources/guidelines-for-digital-gov-event-presenters/) to know what to expect.

-* **Webinars:** Webinars generally consist of a 15- to 20-minute presentation followed by a moderated Q&A session.
-Most webinars are open to the public.

-* **Huddles:** Huddles provide Digital.gov community members a place to discuss specific topics, share best practices, and spark ideas.
-Community huddles generally consist of a 5- to 10-minute presentation followed by a moderated, open mic discussion among panelists and community members.
+## Submit requests in GitHub

+Do you want to request a content update, report a bug, or suggest a feature?
+Use the green "New Issue" button on [our GitHub Issues page](https://github.com/GSA/digitalgov.gov/issues).
+When filling out the issue, apply any relevant labels (in the right column), and be sure to:

+* include the URL of the page
+* describe the issue or request

 ## Other ways to contribute

-While we welcome event and content contributions from community members across all levels of experience, we know that can feel like a big leap, especially for folks who are new to the federal government or Digital.gov.
+While we welcome event and content ideas from community members across all levels of experience, we know that can feel like a big leap, especially for folks who are new to the federal government or Digital.gov.
 So, we offer other ways to contribute.

-**Open Opportunities:** We occasionally post short, recurring tasks on the Open Opportunities platform.
-Each task takes about 8 hours.
-[Browse all Digital.gov tasks](https://openopps.usajobs.gov/search?state=open&state=in%20progress&term=digital.gov&page=1) to find one that is a good fit for you.
+### Community mailing lists

-**Community mailing lists:** Share your thoughts and ideas on the community LISTSERV.
-Tell us about your agency and team and some of your noteworthy projects.
-Share best practices and resources.
-Ask questions about new research, industry trends, and other topics.
-All community members can post messages on the LISTSERV.
-And be sure to [join several Digital.gov communities of practice](https://digital.gov/communities/).
-Each community has its own culture, and you’ll learn something new by joining more than one community.
+Join our [Digital.gov Communities of Practice](https://digital.gov/communities/) to share your thoughts and ideas on the community mailing lists.
+All community members can post messages on the mailing lists.
+And be sure to join several communities.
+Each community has its own culture, and you don’t have to be an expert to join and learn something new.

+### Feedback

-**Feedback:** We want to hear from you.
+We want to hear from you!
 We use feedback from community members and the public to continually improve Digital.gov.
 Complete our post-event, website, and community surveys, or write to us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) to share what’s on your mind.

+### Open Opportunities

+We occasionally post short, recurring tasks on the Open Opportunities platform.
+Each task takes about 8 hours.
+Browse all Digital.gov tasks to find one that is a good fit for you.

+---

+**Disclaimer**: All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.